fp-ts/core/docs/modules/typeclass/Monoid.ts.md

 ## array

 Given a type `A`, this function creates and returns a `Semigroup` for `ReadonlyArray<A>`.

-The returned `Monoid`'s empty value is the empty array.
+The `empty` value is the empty array.

 **Signature**